trungnt2910/hyclone/README.md

 ./copy_objects.sh
 ```

-`copy_objects.sh` fetches a copy of the Haiku official source code, builds the neccessary targets, and copies the required precompiled object files to the Hyclone source tree.
+`copy_objects.sh` fetches a copy of the Haiku official source code, builds the neccessary targets, and copies the required precompiled object files to the HyClone source tree.

-By default, `copy_objects.sh` stores the cloned source code (`haiku` for the OS, `buildtools` for the Haiku cross-compilers) at Hyclone's parent directory, for example:
+By default, `copy_objects.sh` stores the cloned source code (`haiku` for the OS, `buildtools` for the Haiku cross-compilers) at HyClone's parent directory, for example:
 ```
 CodingProjects
 |